 ~ Son Bernard Purinton Menear ~

 Son Bernard Purinton Menear (1889-1973) was born in 1889.

-He received payouts from the estate of his great-uncle Guy Hanshaw in 1941 and 1942, collecting a grand total of $8.13.
+He is known to have received payouts from the estate of his great-uncle Guy Hanshaw in 1941 and 1942, collecting a grand total of $8.13.

-The Menears had twin daughters -- Helen Rudd Menear and Marjorie R. Menear, born in 1917.
+The Menears had twin daughters -- Helen Rudd Dutcher and Marjorie R. Rodriguez Glade.